-Objects Action Create Artifact and Package Open the 'Configure BPSim' dialog ('Simulate > Process Analysis > BPSim > Open BPSim Manager') Create an Artifact named 'IntermediateEvent - Boundary - Timer - TruncatedNormal' (in the 'Select/Create Artifact' field, click on the button and select its parent Package, click on the Add New button, then type in the element name and click on the Save button and the OK button) Then all the BPMN elements will be loaded in to the 'Configure BPSim' dialog.
+Objects Action Create Artifact and Package Open the 'Configure BPSim' dialog ('Simulate &gt; Process Analysis &gt; BPSim &gt; Open BPSim Manager') Create an Artifact named 'IntermediateEvent - Boundary - Timer - TruncatedNormal' (in the 'Select/Create Artifact' field, click on the button and select its parent Package, click on the Add New button, then type in the element name and click on the Save button and the OK button) Then all the BPMN elements will be loaded in to the 'Configure BPSim' dialog.
 StartEvent1 In the element list on the left of the dialog, expand the 'StartEvent' group and click on StartEvent1.
-Click on the 'Control' tab Click on the 'New Parameter' drop-down arrow and select 'TriggerCount' In the 'Value' field type '100'

-TaskTakesAb out60Minutes In the element list on the left of the dialog, expand the 'Activity' group and click on TaskTakesAbout60Minutes.
-Click on the 'Time' tab Click on the 'New Parameter' drop-down arrow and select 'ProcessingTime' In the 'Value' field click on the button and select 'Distribution' and 'TruncatedNormal' In the 'Mean' field type '50' In the 'StandardDeviation' field type '10' In the 'Max' field type '1000' Click on the OK button Timeout60Mi nutes In the element list on the left of the dialog, expand the 'IntermediateEvent' group and click on Timeout60Minutes.
-Click on the 'Control' tab Click on the 'New Parameter' drop-down arrow and select 'InterTriggerTimer' Set the value to '000:000:000 001:00:00' (that is, 1 hour)
+Click on the 'Control' tab Click on the 'New Parameter' drop-down arrow and select 'TriggerCount' In the 'Value' field type '100' TaskTakesAb In the element list on the left of the out60Minutes dialog, expand the 'Activity' group and click on TaskTakesAbout60Minutes.

+- Click on the 'Time' tab

+- Click on the 'New Parameter' drop-down arrow and select 'ProcessingTime'

+- In the 'Value' field click on the button and select 'Distribution' and 'TruncatedNormal'

+- In the 'Mean' field type '50'

+- In the 'StandardDeviation' field type '10'

+- In the 'Min' field type '0'

+- In the 'Max' field type '1000'

+- Click on the OK button